symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 entire class just a single action.

 You can also trigger custom actions on your component.
-Let's pretend we want to add a “Reset Min/Max” button to our “random number” component that, when clicked, sets the min/max numbers back to a default value.
+Let's pretend we want to add a "Reset Min/Max" button to our "random number" component that, when clicked, sets the min/max numbers back to a default value.

 First, add a method with a ``LiveAction`` attribute above it that does